 Downward fluctuations of interest rates have a direct and substantial effect on the Plan's financial situation.

 Financial market volatility could lead to negative returns, which would impact the contributions needed to properly fund the Plan.

 Plan members living longer than expected or updates to mortality tables could drive costs up.

-A certain amount of money is required for the Plan to fulfill its financial obligations at all times.
+The Plan must have enough money available to fulfill its financial obligations at all times.

 Assets are allocated dynamically and based on risk coverage.
-The allocation aims to maximize the Plan's resiliency with as many economic scenarios as possible and to ensure cost-effective funding.
+Such a strategy aims to maximize Plan's resiliency to as many economic scenarios as possible while ensuring low-cost funding.

 A customized mortality table

-To better estimate how long Plan members will live, the Plan has customized the standard Canadian mortality table by considering actual DGPP members' experience and socio-economic analyses.
+To better estimate how long Plan members will live, standard Canadian mortality tables are customized on an annual basis using actual DGPP members' experience and socio-economic analyses.